 The system of governance can provide only reasonable, and not absolute, assurance that assets are safeguarded, transactions are authorised and properly recorded, material errors or irregularities are either prevented or would be detected within a timely period and all the significant risks impacting on the achievement of our objectives have been mitigated.

-Two significant governance issues were identified during 2020/21, and which arose between the reporting date and the date on which the 2019/20 accounts were authorised for issue as detailed in the table below:
+No new significant governance issues were identified during financial year 2021/22.